-Homesteaders looking for a profitable venture should consider raising quail.
+Homesteaders looking for a money-making venture should consider raising quail for profit.
 Quail can be raised in small areas, are low maintenance and are inexpensive to raise with a fast and high return on investment.
 Quail are also family-friendly, making them the perfect animal for homesteads with small children.

 The two most popular quail breeds are Japanese quail and Bobwhite quail.
 Japanese quail, Coturnix japonica, is a hardy breed that is fairly disease resistant and thrives in small cages.
 They are ready to harvest at seven weeks of age.
 If raising quail for eggs, they begin laying at approximately 50 days old and should lay around 250 eggs a year.
 Bobwhite quail start laying later in life and you need to separate them into mating pairs for more successful breeding but they are still easy to care for and one of the most popular quail breeds.

 Quail are not terribly fussy about their housing.
 You have two basic options when it comes to the shelter you will provide for your quail.
 First, quail can be housed in pens on the ground, as this most closely resembles their natural habitat.
 Provide straw for tunneling, as well as buckets and branches for hiding.
 Sometimes quail will just drop their eggs on the ground, but some quail will hide their eggs in the bedding material you provide.
 Collect eggs at least twice a day so they will not get too dirty or cracked.